 HEALTH FOOD STORES

 If you’re like me, you *assume* that the local health food store is going to cost you an arm and a leg more than the local grocers.
-That is often the case, but what’s not known is that some do run special and coupons.
+That is often the case, but what’s not known is that some do run specials and coupons.
 For example, our local shop, Healthy Alternatives in Trexlertown, PA, sends email coupons and has a monthly book of specials – some of which are even better than Giant’s or Wegman’s prices.
 The upside to health food stores is that you can ask a lot of questions, get guidance on supplements and how to treat conditions or problems and get organic produce – sometimes at reasonable rates, like my shop.
 This is definitely a necessary part of frugal organic grocery shopping.

 FARMER’S MARKETS AND CSAs